 I’m going to let you in on a secret, you can thank me later.

-For instance, there is a significant price jump when you go from a 0.99ct diamond to a 1.00ct diamond, and depending on the other attributes that jump could be well over 30%.
+For instance, there is a significant price jump when you go from a 0.50ct diamond to a 1.00ct diamond, and depending on the other attributes that jump could be well over 100%.
 To understand this you have to consciously remember that a diamond comes naturally from Earth, and gets transformed into a beautifully cut object by man.
 A 1.00ct polished diamond most likely came out of the mine as a 1.90ct or 2.00ct rough.
 In the process of being cut into the perfect stone it loses a lot of precious weight — up to 50%.
 This weight loss is costly and that impacts into the price.
 In a nutshell everyone in the diamond industry prices diamonds by weight — but, what you want isn’t always a bigger carat.
 You want a diamond with optimum brilliance for the given weight

-You seldom see a diamond from 0.95ct to 0.99ct because of the fact that a manufacturer would rather cut the rough to yield a 1.00ct or 1.01ct and sacrifice on cut/quality for a higher yield to extract a higher price per carat
+A point of interest: you seldom see a diamond from 0.95ct to 0.99ct because of the fact that a manufacturer would rather cut the rough to yield a 1.00ct or 1.01ct and sacrifice on cut/quality for a higher yield to extract a higher price per carat